Summary: The Purpose of Science

 Although, Clifford wrote these words over 100 years ago, the ‘danger to society’ is possibly even greater if society, as a whole, loses ‘faith’ in science to solve real world problems.
 The implication of the previous statement might be seen in the words of Edward De Bono:

 |The purpose of science is not to analyze or describe but to make useful models of the world.
 A model is useful if it allows us to get use out of it.|

-Within this expanding discussion, we might possibly reflect on two key implications, which might be associated with developments within cosmology.
-First, we might recognize the role of cosmology in helping provide humanity with a better perspective of its ‘true position’ in the cosmos, both physically and metaphysically.
+However, we always need to remember that while a model may be useful in making progress, it may not necessarily fully reflect the reality of the physical universe.
+So, within this expanding discussion, we might possibly reflect on two key implications, which might be associated with the developments within cosmology.
+First, we might recognize the role of cosmology in helping provide humanity with a better perspective of its ‘position’ in the cosmos, both physically and metaphysically.
 As a result, those who accept this position may have already come to the 'conclusion' that just pinning humanity’s future on the ‘belief’ of divine intervention might not be the best course of action.
-Second, it highlights a potential danger of science becoming too preoccupied with mathematical abstraction without the necessary or, in some cases, any recourse to empirical verification.
+Second, it highlights a potential danger of science becoming too preoccupied with mathematically abstract models without the necessary or, in some cases, any recourse to empirical verification.
 As such, there is a danger that science comes to believe its own marketing hype and moves too far towards the ‘belief of’ rather than the ‘substantiation of’ facts.

 But what has all this really got to do with the future of humanity?